Altinity/clickhouse-backup/ReadMe.md

 - Optional boolean query argument `schema` works the same as the `--schema` CLI argument (restore schema only).
 - Optional boolean query argument `data` works the same as the `--data` CLI argument (restore data only).
 - Optional boolean query argument `rm` works the same as the `--rm` CLI argument (drop tables before restore).
-- Optional boolean query argument `ignore_dependencies` works the as same the `--ignore-dependencies` CLI argument.
+- Optional boolean query argument `ignore_dependencies` or `ignore-dependencies` works the as same the `--ignore-dependencies` CLI argument.
 - Optional boolean query argument `rbac` works the same as the `--rbac` CLI argument (restore RBAC).
 - Optional boolean query argument `rbac-only` works the same as the `--rbac` CLI argument (restore only RBAC).
 - Optional boolean query argument `configs` works the same as the `--configs` CLI argument (restore configs).
 - Optional boolean query argument `configs-only` works the same as the `--configs-only` CLI argument (restore configs).
-- Optional string query argument `restore_database_mapping` works the same as the `--restore-database-mapping=old_db:new_db` CLI argument.
+- Optional string query argument `restore_database_mapping` or `restore-database-mapping` works the same as the `--restore-database-mapping=old_db:new_db` CLI argument.
-- Optional string query argument `restore_table_mapping` works the same as the `--restore-table-mapping=old_table:new_table` CLI argument.
+- Optional string query argument `restore_table_mapping` or `restore-table-mapping` works the same as the `--restore-table-mapping=old_table:new_table` CLI argument.
+- Optional boolean query argument `resume` works the same as the `--resume` CLI argument (resume download for object disk data).
 - Optional string query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens", "operation_id" : "<random_uuid>"}`.

 ### POST /backup/delete